Using the Cutting Layout

 C|1790|487|0|1003|Offcut

-The panels line always start with the letter 'A' and the other columns are: length, width, material, description.
+The panels line always start with the letter 'A' and the other columns are: Length, Width, Material, Description, Note, Type (0=panel, 1=offcut).

-The parts line always start with the letter 'B' and the other columns are: length, width, left, top, description.
+The parts line always start with the letter 'B' and the other columns are: Length, Width, Left, Top, Description, Note.

 • Printing the Cutting Layout

 The cutting layout is displayed on the screen and is looking pretty good.
 But it's more useful if you can have it on paper.
-That's what the "Print" button from the buttons bar will do: will print the Cutting Layout.
+To print the Cutting Layout click the "Print" button from the buttons bar.
 You can select to print all pages or just some of them.